What Is Scleroderma?

 - Muscle weakness

-- Dry eyes or mouth (called Sjogren's syndrome)
+- Dry eyes or mouth (Sjogren's syndrome)

 - Shortness of breath